Science Writer & Naturalist

-I co-created this weekly comic about urban ecology with author and illustrator Maris Wicks.
-We tell you how cicadas make noise and why sparrows roll in dirt.
-We feature the work of researchers, including those studying owls in Australia and agoutis in Brazil.
+Rosemary co-created this strip about urban ecology with author and illustrator Maris Wicks.
+It’ll tell you how cicadas make noise and why sparrows roll in dirt.
+It features scientists, including those studying owls in Australia and agoutis in Brazil.

-When I’m not writing, I’m in the field doing some amateur nature photography and trying not to feed the mosquitoes.
+When she’s not writing, she’s out in the field doing some very amateur nature photography and trying not to feed the mosquitoes.